 Associate of Medical Office Management: Degree Overview

-A business-oriented skill set is required for many careers in medical office management.
-Courses that are typically required in an associate degree program in medical office management include the following:
+A business-oriented skill set is required for many careers in medical office management; an associate's degree program features basic business and law courses in addition to topics that directly train students for entry-level positions in the field.
+This degree can also directly lead to a four-year bachelor's degree program, which improves career opportunities.
+Courses that are typically required in an associate's degree program in medical office management include the following:

 - Administrative office procedures

 - Medical transcribing